A Multiscale Perspective on Maximum Marginal Likelihood Estimation: Main results

 for some constant $c>0$.
 This is problematic because in order for the second addend on the RHS of the above to be `small enough' we need $t$ large; however, if $t$ is large, then the above estimate would lead one to believe that, as $t$ gets larger, we would need to choose a smaller $\epsilon$, with all the complications that this implies from the point of view of numerical implementation, as $\epsilon$ regulates stiffness of the coefficients of the SDE \eqref{eq:theta_update} - \eqref{latent_update}, see Note \ref{note:numerics}.
 The estimate \eqref{main estimate} is sharper and avoids this issue.

 Moreover, with similar considerations, \eqref{main estimate} shows that also the overall convergence, as $\epsilon$ tends to zero and $\beta$ tends to infinity, of $\theta_t$ to $\theta^{\star}$, is UiT.
-This allows for maximum flexibility in the choice of constants in algorithmic practice (provided the discretization of the SDE for $(\theta_t, X_t)$ preserves this property).
+This allows for flexibility in the choice of constants in algorithmic practice (provided the discretization of the SDE for $(\theta_t, X_t)$ preserves this property), in the sense that, when simulating, $\epsilon$ and $\beta$ can be chosen independent of time and of each other.

 In this paper we have chosen to use the diffusion \eqref{eq:theta_update} - \eqref{latent_update} as a tool to solve the MMLE problem.
-Equally, we could have used the following system,

-which can be viewed as resulting from \eqref{eq:theta_update} - \eqref{latent_update} after having formally let $\beta$ to infinity.
+Equally, we could have used an identical system without the noise component in \eqref{eq:theta_update} which can be viewed as resulting from \eqref{eq:theta_update} - \eqref{latent_update} after having formally let $\beta$ to infinity.
 We did not do so for two reasons, one is technical, the other less so.
 Firstly, as we have mentioned, the theory in \cite{crisan2022poisson}, which we use to produce the UiT averaging bound, applies to systems of SDEs.
-This is not to say that it cannot be extended to cover systems of the form \eqref{eq:theta_update_ODE} - \eqref{latent_update_ODE}, but the purpose of this paper is not to extend that theory further, here we want to show how it can be applied.
-On the less technical side, we point out that while, under our assumptions, the maximiser $\theta^{\star}$ is unique (owing to our convexity assumption, see Section \ref{sec:sec 4}), this is of course in general not necessarily the case.
-When the maximiser is not unique adding noise to equation \eqref{eq:theta_update_ODE} can be beneficial to explore all the modes, see e.g. \cite{pavliotis2022derivative}.
+This is not to say that it cannot be extended to cover systems of the form where $\theta$-dynamics is deterministic ODE, but the purpose of this paper is not to extend that theory further, here we want to show how it can be applied.
+On the less technical side, we point out that while, under our assumptions, the maximiser $\theta^{\star}$ is unique (owing to our convexity assumption, see Section \ref{sec:sec 4}), this is not necessarily the case.
+When the maximiser is not unique adding noise to $\theta$-dynamics can be beneficial to explore all the modes, see e.g. \cite{pavliotis2022derivative}.

+{The effect of $\beta$ on the dynamics \eqref{eq:theta_update}-\eqref{latent_update} is well-studied.
+In the strongly convex setting, which we restrict to here, there is no tradeoff: the larger $\beta$ is, the more concentrated around the unique maximiser (see Proposition 1 in the Supplementary Material \cite{suppMat}).
+However, in the more general setting one must balance this concentration with sufficient exploration of the potential.
+That is, if $\beta$ is too high (and, hence, the noise too low), the dynamics may get stuck in local maxima.
+This is known in the molecular dynamics literature, for a more detailed discussion of this see e.g. \cite{tamd_free_energy_beta, tamd_rare_event, md_free_energy_abrams}.
+We also include numerics in the setting without strong convexity in Figure \ref{fig:bnn}, indicating that a lower $\beta$ can be beneficial.}

 Let us now move on to the numerical approximation of \eqref{eq:theta_update}-\eqref{latent_update}.
 The proposition below quantifies the discretization error.

 \begin{prop} Let Assumption \ref{ass:growthcoeffs} and Assumption \ref{assmp:convexity} (stated in Section \ref{subsec:assumptions}) hold, and furthermore assume the potential $U$ satisfies the following: